superstar54/weas-widget/docs/source/index.rst

 Welcome to WEAS Widget's documentation!
 ===========================================
-A widget to visualize and interact with atomistic structures in Jupyter Notebook.
+A widget to visualize and interact with atomic structures in Jupyter Notebook.
 It uses WEAS_ (Web Environment For Atomistic Structure) in the backend.

 .. note::